Welcome to PayPal!

 Please read carefully all of the terms and conditions of this user agreement and each of the other documents that apply to you.

 We may revise this user agreement and any of the documents listed above from time to time.
-The revised version will be effective at the time we post it, unless otherwise noted.
-If our changes reduce your rights or increase your responsibilities we will post a notice on the Policy Updates page of our website and provide notice to you of at least 60 days.
+We will post a notice on the Policy Updates page of our website and provide notice to you of at least 2 months (but no less than 60 days).
 By continuing to use our services after any changes to this user agreement take effect, you agree to be bound by those changes.
-If you do not agree with any changes, you may close your account before the changes take effect.
+You may notify PayPal of your objection to the proposed changes or close your account before the proposed changes take effect.
+Any necessary editing, including for typographical or calculation errors or other obvious mistakes, does not constitute an amendment to the User Agreement.
+If you do not agree with any changes, you may close your account free of charge before the changes take effect.

 This user agreement, together with other legal terms and legally required disclosures relating to your use of our service will be made available to you at all times on the PayPal website (typically located on the “Legal Agreements” page).
 We may also send this information to you.